jasonHYLam/Acre-test-takehome/README.md

 - minimum income to property ratio (estimated): 0.02
 - maximum expenditure to income ratio (estimated): 0.48

 I have used these thresholds to create some scenarios for the test.
+I understand that these may be unique to the HSBC calculator.

 I have separated concerns by putting constants, types, and util helper functions in their respective files and importing them where necessary.